-Editorial: State should prepare for costly Power Plan
+Editorial: State should prep for costly Power Plan

 The Clean Power Plan would significantly harm Michigan’s economy beyond spiking electricity bills.
 The behemoth energy regulations could hurt personal incomes and slow the economy generally.

 That shouldn’t be a surprise to anyone.
 But there have been only a few bright spots in the economy since the Great Recession, and America’s energy economy and automaking have been among them.